 Types of Funding

 Most of our funding comes from grants - non-repayable funds to be used for a particular purpose.
-Most Development Funding is provided as a loan.
-Loans are repaid with interest or a final premium when a project goes into production.
-The Film Commission also offers Production Financing via equity investment funding.
+Development Funding is offered as a grant, meaning it does not need to be repayed.
+The Film Commission offers Production Financing as equity investment.
 Equity investments give us a stake in the project so we can recoup profits from our investment.

 Development and Production Funding